composablehorizons/compose-examples/README.md

-# Composables UI User feedback repository
+# Compose Examples User feedback repository

-This repository it used as a central place for user feedback, issues and suggestions for https://composablesui.com
+This repository it used as a central place for user feedback, issues and suggestions for https://composeexamples.com

-Feel free to [Open a new issue](https://github.com/composablehorizons/composablesui/issues/new) if:
+Feel free to [Open a new issue](https://github.com/composablehorizons/compose-examples/issues/new) if:
 - 🐛 You found a bug on any component or on the website
 - 🙏 Have an suggestion or idea for a new component
-- 🤔 Have any questions about Composables UI
+- 🤔 Have any questions about Compose Examples

 Do not forget to vote on components you want to see by 👍 reacting to it with an emoji.